What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 Step 3: Payment processing

+This step involves accepting payments and processing payments through various methods.
 Once the total is confirmed, the POS system moves to payment collection.
 Modern POS systems accept multiple payment types, including:

 ✅ Credit & debit cards (chip, swipe, or tap)